apache/parquet-format/README.md

 ## Building

-Java resources can be build using `mvn package.` The current stable version should always be available from Maven Central.
+Java resources can be build using `mvn package`.
+The current stable version should always be available from Maven Central.

 C++ thrift resources can be generated via make.

 Thrift can be also code-genned into any other thrift-supported language.

 ## Glossary
-  - Block (hdfs block): This means a block in hdfs and the meaning is unchanged for describing this file format.
-The file format is designed to work well on top of hdfs.
+  - Block (HDFS block): This means a block in HDFS and the meaning is unchanged for describing this file format.
+The file format is designed to work well on top of HDFS.

-  - File: A hdfs file that must include the metadata for the file.
+  - File: A HDFS file that must include the metadata for the file.
     It does not need to actually contain the data.

   - Row group: A logical horizontal partitioning of the data into rows.
     There is no physical structure that is guaranteed for a row group.
     A row group consists of a column chunk for each column in the dataset.

   - Column chunk: A chunk of the data for a particular column.
-These live in a particular row group and is guaranteed to be contiguous in the file.
+They live in a particular row group and are guaranteed to be contiguous in the file.

   - Page: Column chunks are divided up into pages.
 A page is conceptually an indivisible unit (in terms of compression and encoding).
-There can be multiple page types which is interleaved in a column chunk.
+There can be multiple page types which are interleaved in a column chunk.

 Hierarchically, a file consists of one or more row groups.
 A row group contains exactly one column chunk per column.
 Column chunks contain one or